 Anchorage Capital Committed Fiduciary Malfeasance

 A private equity company called Anchorage Capital is suing Trustify.
 They think they were cheated.
-To my eye, it appears that Anchorage CEO, Lance Ulrich, and his flunky, Adam Besvinick cheated Anchorage’s limited partners.
+To my eye, it appears that Anchorage CEO, Lance Ulrich, and junior, master of the universe wannabe, Adam Besvinick cheated Anchorage’s limited partners.
 Anchorage Capital Committed Fiduciary Malfeasance when they invested in a steaming turd called Trustify.
 If you are a limited partner invested in Anchorage Capital, this tale might just give you pause.

 In May 2017, Anchorage Capital invested slightly over $4.7 million in the A-round of a little DC-based company called Trustify.
 Trustify raised just under $7 million in their prior two seed rounds, $1.9 million on October 30, 2015, and $5 million in a second seed round on October 30, 2015.

 The terms of the A-round bogle the mind.
 Sources say that a rookie VC, Adam Besnivick, shepherded the deal for Anchorage.
 Rookie-hood can be the only excuse for the unforced errors of that investment.
 Let us take stock of all the mistakes made by Anchorage and all the red flags they ignored.

 Lead Investor Malfeasance – At $4.7 million of a $7 million round.
 You would think that anyone making such a relative sizeable investment in the first institutional round of a company would have performed more than a modest amount of due-diligence.
 Read the rest of the blog and you will see they were asleep at the wheel.